 My answer: "Most boarding schools in the United States and Canada offer high school, typically grades 9-12.
 There are about ten junior boarding schools that offer grades 4-5 through grade 9.
 Call the admissions offices of these schools and determine if some of them can provide the specialized teaching which your child requires.
 If you live in an urban area, you can probably find a school in your area which has teachers who specialize in teaching children with ADHD.
 That should cover the elementary school years.
 As one parent to another, I advise exploring your local options first."
 Use the Private School Review search engine to find schools in your area.

-The idea behind my response is that children with learning difficulties should be assessed locally and a course of remediation implemented as soon as possible locally.
-The parent will have to devote much love, attention, and care to her child in order to achieve the kind of good results the child deserves and needs.
+My response is that a professional should assess children with learning differences locally and a remediation course as soon as possible.
+The parent must devote much love, attention, and care to her child to achieve the good results the child deserves and needs.

 The question: "Can you suggest me a good high school with a good golf team ???
 Thanks."